 The biology of fibromyalgia remains a mystery.
 There are intriguing theories only.
 Many professionals still assume it’s a psychogenic problem (much like migraines were until surprisingly recently).
 Many others now believe that fibromyalgia is a disease of neurological sensitization — an overactive alarm system — but this is unproven and awkwardly at odds with some of what we do know about the condition.
 We just don’t know what’s going on, even though fibromyalgia research is booming — because most of it is worthless.

 Here’s a good 1-minute primer on fibromyalgia from One-Minute Medical School:

 Many fibromyalgia symptoms are maddeningly non-specific: that is, they could be the symptoms of practically anything, or nothing.
 Headaches are the single most common pain complaint, but most have no specific cause.
-Almost all diseases cause fatigue.
+Most diseases cause fatigue!
 And pain is the most basic response to biological adversity that there is.
 And every other person you pass on the street is depressed, anxious, insomniac, or all of the above.
 It’s almost like fibromyalgia’s symptoms are just a list of the most common sufferings of humanity.
-It’s only when they occur together — a strong, relentless pattern — that a fibromyalgia diagnosis can be taken seriously.
+It’s only when they occur together — a strong, relentless pattern, dominated by pain — that the idea of fibromyalgia should be taken seriously.